-Both Fidelity and Vanguard offer two robo-advisor choices each – an all digital and a hybrid model with financial advisors and digital investment management.
+Both Fidelity and Vanguard offer two robo-advisory levels – an all digital and a hybrid model with financial advisors and digital investment management.

-Vanguard’s robo-advisors – Digital Advisor and Personal Advisor Services also serve clients seeking no frills digital investment management as well as those seeking a hybrid plan with advisors.
+Vanguard’s robo-advisors – Digital Advisor and Personal Advisor Services also serve clients seeking no frills digital investment management for a low, 0.20% AUM fee and wealthier investors.
+Those with more than $50,000 seeking a hybrid investment management plan with advisors will pay a fee of 0.30% AUM.

-Both of these robo-advisors come with reasonable account management fees, though their minimum investment requirements might surprise you.
+Both of these robo-advisors come with reasonable account management fees, though their minimum investment requirements might surprise you, as the Wealthfront Hybrid model is designed for wealthier investors.

 What are the Vanguard Robo Advisors?

-Vanguard Personal Advisor Services is a large human-supported robo-advisor, with over $161 billion assets under management in their robo-advisor alone!
+Vanguard Personal Advisor Services is a large human-supported robo-advisor, withamong the greatest number assets under management in their robo-advisor alone!
 This hybrid robo-advisor is part of the Vanguard family, the financial giant with a myriad of financial products and services.
-This robo-advisor uses human financial advisors to support the investment process.
+The Vanguard hybrid robo-advisor uses human financial advisors to support the investment process, requires a $50,000 minimum, includes financial advisors and charges a reasonable 0.30% AUM fee.

-The Vanguard Digital Advisor is among the most basic robos on the market.
-The plan includes only four Vanguard index funds, and has a retirement planning focus.
-Although, the 0.15% management fee is reasonable.
+The Vanguard Digital Advisor recently expanded to add actively managed funds to the existing stable of passively managed index funds.
+The plan includes only four Vanguard index funds, Vanguard Digital has a retirement planning focus.
+The 0.20% management fee is reasonable.

 |Vanguard Digital Advisor||Vanguard Personal Advisor Services|